CAlternateDataStreams and lsads

 premake4 vs2005 premake4 vs2008 premake4 vs2010 premake4 vs2012 premake4 vs2013 premake4 vs2015 premake4 vs2017

 The earlier Visual Studio versions may work, but no guarantees.

-The program should run on Windows 2000 and later.
+The program should run on Windows 2000 and later for x86-32, and on Windows 2003 and later for x86-64, aka x64 (this includes Windows XP x64, which used the same code base as Windows 2003 Server).
 Itanium CPUs are not supported, but feel free to build that yourself, if needed.

 The CAlternateDataStreams class should work starting on Windows 2000, too.
 If you happen to have some old NT4 box around, try it there.
 It's likely it will still work even there (except if your linker does funny things).